X

 I wonder if there’s something I missed in the comparison, but I don’t think so…perhaps another trip back to make sure?

 Have you been to either Isla Baru or Isla Grande, or taken any other day trips from Cartagena?
 Let me know your thoughts below!
-If you want to save or share this post, Pin away below!
+If you want to save or share this post, Pin away!

 Joanna Kalafatis: Sharing photos & stories from impulsive travels around the world, while helping people enjoy more experiences and less scheduling in their travels.